How to Become a Physical Therapist

 Dexterity.
 Physical therapists must use their hands to provide manual therapy and therapeutic exercises.
 They should feel comfortable massaging and otherwise physically assisting patients.

 Interpersonal skills.
 Because physical therapists spend a lot of time interacting with patients, they should enjoy working with people.
-They must be able to clearly explain treatment programs, motivate patients, and listen to patients’ concerns to provide effective therapy.
+They must clearly explain treatment programs, motivate patients, and listen to patients’ concerns in order to provide effective therapy.

 Physical stamina.
 Physical therapists spend much of their time on their feet, moving as they demonstrate proper techniques and help patients perform exercises.
 They should enjoy physical activity.

 Resourcefulness.
 Physical therapists customize treatment plans for patients.
-They must be flexible and able to adapt plans of care to meet the needs of each patient.
+They must be flexible and adapt plans of care to meet the needs of each patient.